Improving lithium-ion battery safety

 Where are lithium-ion batteries commonly used?

 Rechargeable lithium-ion batteries are a growing portable energy storage solution.
-While they are found in portable electronic devices and have made our lives easier, they are one of the fastest growing fire risks in New South Wales.
+While they are found in portable electronic devices and have made our lives easier, they are one of the fastest growing fire risks in NSW.

 Lithium-ion batteries are used in a range of common consumer products, including:

-- personal devices such as mobile phones, tablets, laptops
+- personal devices like mobile phones, tablets and laptops

 - household appliances and tools